- USD Banner ID Number E-Mail/MySanDiego

 CampusCash is a prepaid declining balance account managed through your Torero Card.
 To activate your account make a deposit in any amount and you can use your Torero Card everywhere CampusCash is accepted.
 Employees receive a 10% discount off food and beverage purchases at USD dining locations when paid with CampusCash.

 U.S. Bank and USD entered into a partnership.
 The Torero Card can serve as a banking card that can be used as an ATM card on campus and a debit/ATM card off campus.
-Visit the U.S. Bank branch in the University Center 125 for details to open a free U.S. Bank checking account.
-Three U.S. Bank ATMs are located on campus: University Center; Bert’s Bistro at Mother Rosalie Hill Hall; and the Jenny Craig Pavilion.
+Visit the U.S. Bank branch in the University Center 125 for details to open a U.S. Bank checking account.
+Three U.S. Bank ATMs are located on campus: University Center; La Paloma in the Kroc Institute for Peace and Justice; and the Jenny Craig Pavilion.

 A current USD parking permit is required to park on the USD campus.
 Faculty and staff may park in any white or yellow lined parking spaces.
 To register your car and purchase a parking permit go to the Parking Services Web site.
 The online form will require the make, model and year of your car and your car license plate number or the last six digits of the VIN number.
 Parking permits can be purchased using Visa, MasterCard, echeck, or payroll deduction using pre-tax dollars.
 Go to the Permits Web page to view parking permit rates.